kylebucklen/bookmark_browser_extension/README.md

 git clone https://github.com/kylebucklen/bookmark_browser_extension
 <br/><br/>
 2. Add the Extension<br/>
-Go to <a href="chrome://extensions/" target="_blank">chrome://extensions/</a> in your browser and enable developer mode.<br/>
+Go to chrome://extensions/ in your browser and enable developer mode.<br/>
-Click on "Load unpacked" and select the cloned browser-extension folder.
+Click on "Load unpacked" and select the cloned 'bookmark_browser_extension' folder.